Lajna Imaillah Belgium

 How Lajna Imaillah was formed

-Lajna Ima’illah was established in 1922 by Hadhrat Khalifatul Masih II, Mirza Bashir-ud-Din Mahmood Ahmad (may Allah be pleased with him) in Qadian, India.
-He published an open letter called ‘Ahmadi Ladies of Qadian’ urging women, to realise and fulfil their potential.
+Lajna Ima’illah was established in 1922 by Hazrat Khalifatul Masih II, Mirza Bashir-ud-Din Mahmood Ahmad (may Allah be pleased with him) in Qadian, India.
+He published an open letter entitled ‘Ahmadi Ladies of Qadian’ urging women, to realise and fulfil their potential.
 “The efforts of our women along with our men are equally necessary for attaining the objective of our creation.”
-In order to achieve this Hadhrat Khalifatul Masih II (may Allah be pleased with him) encouraged all women to read and endeavour to abide by the Charter of Aims.
-The first meeting of the fourteen founding members took place on 25th December 1922, with Hadhrat Khalifatul Masih II (may Allah be pleased with him) who formally announced its formation and its name.
+In order to achieve this Hazrat Khalifatul Masih II (may Allah be pleased with him) encouraged all women to read and endeavour to abide by the Charter of Aims.
+The first meeting of the fourteen founding members took place on 25th December 1922, with Hazrat Khalifatul Masih II (may Allah be pleased with him) who formally announced its formation and its name.

-Lajna Ima’illah Belgium began in the early eighties and to date consists of 781 members, spread across 14 branches in Belgium.
+Lajna Ima’illah Belgium began in the early eighties and is spread across 14 branches in Belgium.